benatkin/github-oauth-from-scratch/README.md

 > Deployment complete!
 ```

 This deploys successfully.
-I'll grab the URL and create an alias so it will be on `https://codepost.now.sh/` so it can use the callback URL in the OAuth Application registration in GitHub:
+I'll grab the URL and create an alias so it will be on [codepost.now.sh][codepost] so it can use the callback URL in the OAuth Application registration in GitHub:

 ```
 ➜  github-oauth-from-scratch git:(master) ✗ now alias https://github-oauth-from-scratch-pffvuoskeu.now.sh codepost